AlihanHoylu/MachineCalculator/README.md

 ## Key Features:

-- Firebase Integration: Utilizing the power of Firebase, [Uygulama Adı] securely stores input and output data, ensuring a reliable and scalable solution for data management.
+- Firebase Integration: Utilizing the power of Firebase, MachineCalculator securely stores input and output data, ensuring a reliable and scalable solution for data management.

 - User Authentication: Users can easily register and log in through Firebase, offering a secure and hassle-free authentication process for enhanced user experience.

-- Admin Account Management: [Uygulama Adı] introduces advanced admin capabilities, allowing administrators to efficiently manage user accounts and oversee the entire data ecosystem.
+- Admin Account Management: MachineCalculator introduces advanced admin capabilities, allowing administrators to efficiently manage user accounts and oversee the entire data ecosystem.

 - Request Handling: The app facilitates seamless communication between users and administrators through Firebase, enabling users to send requests to admin accounts for various purposes.

-- Connection Establishment: Upon approval by administrators, [Uygulama Adı] establishes a secure connection, fostering collaboration and interaction between users and administrators.
+- Connection Establishment: Upon approval by administrators, MachineCalculator establishes a secure connection, fostering collaboration and interaction between users and administrators.

 ## How to Use:

-- Register/Login: Create an account using Firebase authentication for personalized access to [Uygulama Adı].
+- Register/Login: Create an account using Firebase authentication for personalized access to MachineCalculator.

 - Data Management: Input and output data are effortlessly managed through Firebase's datacore, ensuring a centralized and efficient data storage solution.